 The College requires applicants to earn a grade of “C” (2.0) or better in each of the following required courses (science prerequisites must be completed by the end of the fall semester prior to matriculation.
 There is no expiration date for prerequisite courses.
 However, applicants are still responsible for retaining the knowledge gained from prerequisite coursework.
 Therefore, applicants with science prerequisites over 10 years may be considered less competitive.

-- General Inorganic Chemistry (I & II) including lab - 8 semester hours
+• General Chemistry (I and II) including lab—8 semester hours

-*If you take the combination class of Human Anatomy & Physiology I (A&P I), then you must complete the sequence by taking Human Anatomy & Physiology II (A&P II).
+*If you take the combination class of Human Anatomy and Physiology I (A and P I), then you must complete the sequence by taking Human Anatomy and Physiology II (A and P II).

 Note: Graduates of foreign institutions where English is not the primary language of instruction must present transcripts showing at least 18 semester hours of study from a regionally accredited college or university in the United States.
 Of these 18 semester hours or equivalent quarter hours; 3 semester hours must be in English Composition, 3 semester hours must be in English Literature, and 3 semester hours must be in Public Speaking (courses do not include ESOL).
 The remaining nine semester hours can be any course of the applicant's choosing excluding physical education.